-This Cambridge Summer Advanced Study Program, modelled on the Cambridge University teaching system, is designed for elite high school students to experience study life as an Oxbridge undergraduate, and also gives students a real advantage in the competitive world of college applications.
+Cambridge Summer Advanced Study Program, modeled on the teaching system of Camridge University, is designed for elite high school students to experience study life as an Oxbridge undergraduate, and also gives students a real advantage in the competitive world of college applications.

 What set Cambridge and Oxford apart is their distinct tutorial system!
 The tutorial and academic content of Cambridge Summer Advanced Study Program are closely modelled on the Cambridge University teaching system.
 It is designed for high-achieving international students to live and study like a Cambridge undergraduate.
 All students experience an academic and activity programme similar to Cambridge University undergraduates.